ElecRei/WildWorld-Fishing-Guide/README.md

 ### News

 #### Project Update
+###### **Posted 11/12/18**

+Updated the branches by removing "JS + jQuery" branch and creating a new one to contain all code changes named "Dev".
+I felt it would make it easier and more general instead of the old name which implied that only changes to the JS or jQuery was only made.
+Today I'm also hoping to rebuild the index to be a bit more cleaner as the current one has multiple lines of JS with some commented out which makes it harder to read.

+So some tasks for today:

+* Make a clean main index file that contains the most update code
+* Create a new folder that will contain WIP index files, possible in separate folders if anyone else wants to work on it or name the index file as such: index-yourusername.html

+Thanks for reading and have a great day! :yum::+1:

+#### Project Update
 ###### **Posted 11/07/18**

 Made a branch for JS + jQuery to test functions.
 Updated the index file to test filter by filtering fish by several that are available all year.